IgnisDa/ryot/docs/content/migration.md

    change: `image: "ignisda/ryot:latest"` in your docker-compose file.
 This will automatically apply all migrations.

+4. Login as the admin user and go to the "Miscellaneous" settings page and click on the button to "Perform background tasks".

 ## From `v5.*` to `v6.*`

 !!! warning "Integrations deleted"